-Boosted regression trees provide information about the underlying relationship between input variables (here forest properties) and output variables (here SI-values).
-Several technics were developed to visualize and interpret the high-dimensional relationship of input and target variables (Friedman, 2001).
+Boosted regression trees provide information about the underlying relationship between input variables (here forest properties) and output variables (here SI values).
+Several techniques were developed to visualise and interpret the high-dimensional relationship of input and target variables (Friedman, 2001).
 The comparisons between SI values of the forest factory and predicted SI values (based on the five properties as input), show a very high agreement (Fig. B2 & B3).
-The optained vertical patterns for $SI{Mat} = 0$ and $SI{Q95} = -6$ are probably artefacts of the boosted regression tree algorithm.
+The obtained vertical patterns for $SI{Mat} = 0\%$ °C -1 and $SI{Q95} = -6\%$ °C -1 are probably artefacts of the boosted regression tree algorithm.

-Other commonly used visualization of the relationship of input and target variable are partial dependency plots (Fig. 3).
+Other commonly used visualization of the relationship of input and target variable are partial dependency plots (Fig. 4).
 These plots show the influence of an input variable on the target variable considering the influence of all input variables which have higher relative importance.
-In our study, the most important variable is Ω{AWP} , hence the first plot shows the relationship between suitability and SI-values.
-The second relationship (forest height on SI-values) is based on the residuals of the first relationship (here between SI-values and Ω{AWP} ; Becker et al. (1996)).
-Although a collection of such plots can seldom provide a comprehensive analysis of the BRT, it can often produce helpful hints, especially if variables show very low correlations, as in this study.
+In our study, the most important variable is Ω{AWP} , hence the first plot shows the relationship between suitability and SI values.
+The second relationship (forest height on SI values) based on the residuals of the first relationship (here between SI values and Ω{AWP} ; Becker et al., 1996).
+Although a collection of such plots can seldom provide a comprehensive analysis of the boosted regression trees, it can often produce helpful hints, especially if variables show very low correlations, as in this study.

 Figure B2.
-Comparisons of temperature sensitivity (SI{MAT} and SI{Q95}) based on Forest factory and boosted regression tree model.
+Comparisons of temperature sensitivity (SI{MAT} and SI{Q95}) based on the forest factory and boosted regression tree model.
 Colours indicate point density.
 Diagonal is the 1:1 line.